realtimenotify/cydbertap/README.md

 ----------------------------------

 1. Use win32diskimager to copy Raspbian Jessie Lite image to Micro SD
-2. Eject safely and place in pi and boot.
+2. Eject safely and place in pi zero.

 Image Build Process on Linux PC:
 ----------------------------------

-1.  mount micros SD card or use lsblk to determine if already mounted (Mine was sdb)
+1.  mount micros SD card or use lsblk to determine if already mounted (Mine was sdb) change following "dd" comand to reflect img and card
 2.  sudo dd if=2016-09-23-raspbian-jessie-lite.img of=/dev/sdb1
-2. Eject safely and place in pi and boot.
+3. Eject safely and place in pi zero.

 Install process on the Pi
 -------------------------

-1. Using win32diskimager wrote “2016-09-23-raspbian-jessie-lite.img” to
-    a microSD card
 2. Booted pi zero (let it do its resize and reboot)
 3.  sudo raspi-config